-Export a report from Power BI service to Desktop (Preview)
+Download a report from the Power BI service to Power BI Desktop (Preview)

-In Power BI Desktop, you can export (also referred to as download) a report to Power BI service by saving the report and selecting Publish.
-You can also export in the other direction as well, and download a report from Power BI service to Desktop.
-The extension for files being exported, in either direction, is .pbix.
+In Power BI Desktop, you can publish a report (a .pbix file) from your local computer to the Power BI service.
+Power BI reports can go the other direction as well: You can download a report from the Power BI service to Power BI Desktop.
+The extension for a Power BI report, in either case, is .pbix.

 There are a few limitations and considerations to keep in mind, which are discussed later in this article.

 You can only download reports created with Power BI Desktop after November 23, 2016, and updated since then.
 If it was created before then, the Download report menu option in the Power BI service is grayed out.

 To download the .pbix file, follow these steps: